economics and computer science Bachelor’s Degrees

-Education Levels of Economics and Computer Science Majors
+Education Levels of economics and computer science Majors

+During the most recent year for which data is available, 128 people earned theireconomics and computer science majors across all award levels.
 The following table shows the number of diplomas awarded in economics and computer science at each degree level.

 | Education Level | Number of Grads |